Create your own patterned tray with this easy DIY tutorial and large agate printables (which also make great wall art prints!)

 In addition to the blue and orange, we also have a green agate printable included in the printer pack, plus a set where each agate pattern has a small saying on it so that you can just print and frame any of them that you’d like.
 They’ll look great framed on their own or mounted like this, or you could frame them like this menu board to make an easy but colorful dry erase message board, too — wouldn’t an extra large one like this look amazing?

-Get the free agate printable pack (all 3 colors, plus the posters with the sayings) by clicking here, and check out the video and tutorial below to see how we built the trays and made the print durable for use (and spills!) using a two-part epoxy resin glazy.
+Click the button above to purchase the agate printable art set and check out the video and tutorial below to see how we built the trays and made the print durable for use (and spills!) using a two-part epoxy resin glazy.
 And if you haven’t subscribed to our channel on YouTube, please click that button so you’ll be first to see our new videos every week!

 How to Make an Easy DIY Patterned Tray with Printable Agate Liner